-James Kirby joined Ten Old Square in October 2018 following the successful completion of his pupillage in Chambers.
+James Kirby joined Ten Old Square in October 2018 after successfully completing pupillage in Chambers.

-James is a Chancery barrister who has experience across many of Chambers’ core specialities including Private Client; Property; Court of Protection; Capital Taxes; Partnerships & LLPs; and Charities.
-He appears regularly in both the High Court, the County Court and the First-Tier Tribunals.
+James is a Chancery barrister who has experience across all areas Chambers’ expertise including Private Client, Capital Taxes, Partnerships & LLPs, Court of Protection and Charities.
+He appears regularly in the High Court, the County Court and the First-tier Tribunal.

-Prior to becoming a barrister James was a Research Fellow in History at Trinity College, Cambridge.
-He is the author of a number of articles in leading historical journals, as well as a monograph published by Oxford University Press.
+Before becoming a barrister James was a Research Fellow in History at Trinity College, Cambridge.
+He is the author of a number of articles in leading historical journals, and of a book published by Oxford University Press.

 Private Client: Non-Contentious

-James’ regularly advises on matters concerning trusts and estates, Particular experience includes:
+James regularly advises trustees, personal representatives and beneficiaries on matters concerning trusts and estates, including tax matters.

 - Advising an executor on conflict of laws issues relating to foreign assets